-Travel Agent Website Guide (2019) – Types of Travel Agent Websites and How to Get Started
+Travel Agent Website Guide (2020) – Section 1 – What Types of Travel Agent Websites are There?

 Travel Agent Website Guide: The Types of Travel Agent Websites – Part 1